I was also the Green Party candidate for Mayor of London in 2008 and 2016 and I am a local Councillor in Camden

 The race for Mayor and Assembly in 2016

-The London Assembly is really important – it’s elected by proportional representation and it holds the Mayor to account and approves the Mayor’s budget.
+The London Assembly is an important body holding the Mayor to account – it’s elected by proportional representation and each year approves the Mayor’s budget.

 Darren Johnson and Jenny Jones, the two former Green members of the London Assembly, both stepped down in 2016.
 Their work made vital changes to the policies of both Mayors they scrutinised, and they are hugely well-respected across London.

-Getting more Green Assembly members to continue their work is very important and I was delighted to be elected to the London Assembly for the Greens alongside Caroline Russell at this election.
+Getting more Green Assembly members to continue their work was vital and I was delighted to be elected to the London Assembly for the Greens alongside Caroline Russell at this election.

 A Green Councillor